Hung1510/Code-Navigator/README.md

   produce identical `Chunk` objects.
 Supported grammars: Python, JS, TS/TSX, Rust, Java, C#, C++, Go. *This is where 80% of retrieval quality is won.*
 - **`embedder.py`** - wraps [fastembed](https://github.com/qdrant/fastembed)
   (ONNX, CPU, no PyTorch).
 Default `BAAI/bge-small-en-v1.5`, 384-dim.
-Uses BGE's query/passage prefixes, which measurably improves retrieval.
+  Instruction prefixes are a **selectable scheme** (`--prefix bge|e5|none`), not a hardcoded guess: BGE wants a query instruction and *no* passage prefix, while E5 wants `"query: "` / `"passage: "`. fastembed applies neither on your behalf, so the choice is yours to get right - and it's an empirical question, so `scripts/calibrate.py` measures it rather than asserting it.
+The prefix is part of the index fingerprint, so changing it forces a rebuild.
 - **`store.py`** - a vector store you can see through: unit vectors in a numpy matrix, metadata in SQLite, "search" is one dot product + argsort.
 This is what a vector DB *is*, minus the marketing.